BEFORE YOU BEGIN

 What To Know Before You Start

 JTR’s Jujutsu is a “traditional” or “combat” class of martial arts that has its roots in Japan.
-Jujutsu is not considered a form of sports unless you would consider an academic institution a sports organization.
-It is different from many of the popular sports styles like Brazilian Jujitsu, Judo, TaeKwonDo, Muyi Thai that do participate in tournament competitions.
+Jujutsu is not considered a form of sport unless you consider an academic institution a sports organization.
+It differs from many popular sports styles like Brazilian Jujitsu, Judo, TaeKwonDo, and Muyi Thai, which participate in tournament competitions.
 Since the battlefield era is no more, a modernized practice has evolved into a full spectrum form of self-defense and cultural practice.

 As a form of self-defense, one can learn skills related to hand-to-hand fighting, kicks, takedowns, joint locks, pressure points, chokes, weapons, philosophy, and more.
-As a cultural practice, we advocate for morals, positive behaviors like self-disciple, mediation, and have created an international community of members that supports one another.
+As a cultural practice, we advocate for morals and positive behaviors like self-disciple and mediation and have created an international community of members that supports one another.

-Safety is our first priority so we make every effort to teach you these skills that are truly designed to inflict pain and injury in such a way that you do not hurt yourself or others while performing training activities.
-There are no two people with the same body, strengths, or physical limitations so each student must grow within their own capacity and refine themselves over time.
-If you have a pre-existing injury, disability or other health issues let us know so we can optimize the learning experience without compromising your health in any way.
+Safety is our priority, so we progressively teach you these skills designed to inflict pain and injury so that you do not hurt yourself or others while performing training activities.
+No two people have the same body, strengths, or physical limitations, so each student must grow within their own capacity and refine themselves over time.
+If you have a pre-existing injury, disability, or other health issues, let us know so we can optimize the learning experience without compromising your health.

-Take a trial class, get to know our program by walking through the door, feel the vibe of the school when stepping on the mat to see if it’s a good fit for you to learn martial arts.
-Meet our instructors and ask questions as each program is unique in some way for you to discover.
-Once you finish the trial class you will see from that introductory lesson the value for yourself and whether there is a path that aligns with achieving your personal goals.
+Take a trial class, get to know our program by walking through the door, and feel the school’s vibe when stepping on the mat to see if it’s a good fit for you to learn martial arts.
+Meet our instructors and ask questions, as each program is unique in some way for you to discover.
+Once you finish the trial class, you will see from that introductory lesson the value for yourself and whether a path aligns with achieving your personal goals.

 Attendance Policy

-• Students may attend any and all classes each week representative of their rank.
+• Students may attend any classes each week, representative of their rank.

 • We recommend attending class a minimum of 2 x days per week